reiver/spacehost-values/README.md

 Certain roles are required to always be accountable.
 Even if these roles delegate or defer to others, they are still accountable for anything done by whomever they delegated or deferred to.

+Whomever would have gotten credit for something succeeding is the same person who gets blamed for its failure.